Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Results

-Next we turn to the related issue of a student deciding to repeat a course.
-When students are given a grade less than C$-$ they are allowed to repeat the class so some of them will repeat it.
 The fraction of instances of a student repeating a course from our dataset is shown for both grade scales in Table \ref{tab:tab9} both for students from underrepresented racial/ethnic groups and for their peers.
-The table also includes the percentages of each group that we estimate would not have repeated the course under 4-point grading but did decide to repeat it under percent grading.
+The difference between these two percentages represents the percentage of the group that we estimate would not have repeated the course under 4-point grading even though they did repeat under percent grading, and those numbers are included in Table \ref{tab:tab9} as well.
 Using the numbers in the table, we find that students from underrepresented groups are 59\% $\pm$ 29\% more likely to be pushed from not repeating a class under CLASP4 to repeating the class under CLASP10 than are their peers.